 Most affordable projectors have built-in speakers.
 That said as the projector is typically mounted behind the viewers, the sound quality is less than ideal.

 TVs, of course, have built-in speakers yet most suffer from two design issues.
-As TVs have super-sized, they’ve become paper-thin, this means speakers have less room to push air and so can sound tinny and thin.
+As TVs have super-sized, they’ve become paper-thin, meaning speakers have less room to push air.
+Many end up sounding tinny and thin.

 Another design flaw inherent in modern TV is the speakers are placed at the rear.
-This means they project sound onto a wall which then bounces into the room.
-This can make audio sound muffled.
+They project sound onto a wall which then bounces into the room making the audio sound muffled.

-With the odd exception, neither particularly excel at offering exceptional sound quality.
-That why many have invested in Soundbars to improve their TV viewing experience.
+With the odd exception, neither particularly excels at offering exceptional sound quality.
+It’s the reason why many have invested in Soundbars as they improve the TV viewing experience.

-Of course, if you’re building a serious home cinema, you’ll need an AV receiver to manage and distribute audio and visual.
-The device split into audio into discrete frequencies and is then reproduced using multiple speakers.
+Of course, if you’re building a serious home cinema, you’ll need an AV receiver to manage and distribute audio and video.
+The receiver splits the audio and sends it to the speakers.
 This system offers far superior audio than a TV or soundbar.

-Sound winner: TV (on a technicality, a projector with the right speaker set-up will easily out performs)
+* on a technicality, a projector with the right speaker set-up will easily perform better.

 Ease of use

-Putting installation to one side, once set-up projectors require marginally more work.
+Putting installation to one side.
+Projectors require marginally more work.
 With a TV, turn it on and you’re ready to go.
 Projectors require new bulbs every few years.

-It’s also worth considering smart TVs offer multiple extras that a projector simple can’t.
-A smart TV enables you to easily connect to the internet and watch on-demand services such as YouTube and Netflix.
-Recently released TVs offer voice control and even integration with home automation systems.
+Smart TVs offer multiple extras that a projector simply can’t.
+For example, smart televisions connect to the internet, making accessing on-demand services like YouTube and Netflix very simple.
+Many offer voice control and integrate with home automation systems.

-Many projectors offer USB ports enabling you to use a Fire TV stick or Chromecast and enjoy on-demand streaming services, once you’ve purchased them.
-Again you’ll need additional kit to integrate a projector into a smart home system.
+Many projectors offer USB ports allowing you to use an Amazon Fire TV stick or Chromecast and enjoy on-demand streaming services.
+Again you’ll need additional kit to integrate a projector into a home automation system.

-Projectors do handle 3D movies better than TV and as more films are released in this format, you could find having a projector is worth the investment.
+Projectors handle 3D movies better than TV.
+As more films become available in this format, you might find a projector is a worthwhile investment.

 Ease of use winner: TV

-On the surface neither take up a lot of physical space.
+On the surface, neither take up a lot of physical space.
 Even in a small room, you don’t need a large distance between the viewer and the TV.
-However, projectors need quite a bit of distance between their lens and the screen.
+However, projectors need much more distance between their lens and the screen.

-Using a projector in a small room can lead to a less than ideal viewing experience as the viewer is required to sit close to the screen.
-Images can appear distorted and it’s easy to miss important details.
+Using a projector in a small room can result in a less than ideal viewing experience as the viewer is required to sit close to the screen.
+Images can appear distorted, and it’s easy to miss important details.

 Space winner: TV

 Contrary to popular opinion, size does matter.
 Well, screen size does when it comes to TV vs projector!

-While there are a few 100 inches plus flat-screen TV available on the market, they’re prohibitively expensive (example: the Hisense H100LDAUK can be yours for £10,999!).
-In fact, you could hire a firm to build you a fantastic home cinema for the cost!
+While a handful of 100 inches plus flat-screen TV available on the market, they’re prohibitively expensive (for example, Hisense H100LDAUK is yours for £10,999!).
+In fact, you could hire a firm to build a fantastic home cinema for that budget!

-As some movies ar filmed in a different aspect ratio to TV shows, using a TV to watch films might not provide the best results.
+Some movies are filmed in a different aspect ratio to Television shows.
+So, using a TV to watch certain films might not provide the best results.

 Screen size winner: Projector

-It’s because of this factor that most cheap projectors only preform adequately in a completely dark room.
-Introduce a hint of sunlight and the picture quality degrades quickly.
-You’ll, therefore, want to only consider projectors who have at least 2,500 lumens of brightness for a home cinema.
+It’s why most cheap projectors only perform adequately in a completely dark room.
+Introduce a hint of sunlight, and the picture quality degrades quickly.
+So, it’s best to look for projectors with a brightness of at least 2,500 lumens.

-Contrast this with TVs and most LED TVs easily produce a significantly brighter image.
-That said, try reducing the TV’s brightness and the picture quickly becomes muddier.
+LED Televisions, by comparison, produce a significantly brighter image.
+Try reducing the TV’s brightness, and the picture quickly becomes muddier.
 You’re more likely to suffer from eye strain with a TV.

 What makes comparing the brightness between a TV vs projector is that they use different measurements.
-Lumens are used for Projectors, whereas a TV’s brightness is measured in nits.
+Lumens are used for Projectors, whereas a television’s brightness is measured in nits.

 Another factor to consider is brightness over the device’s lifespan.
-A lamp in a projector will dim over time, therefore producing fewer lumens in output.
-TVs don’t suffer from this issue, they’re just as bright after years of use.
+A lamp in a projector will dim over time, producing fewer lumens in output.
+TVs don’t suffer from this issue.
+After years of use, they are just as bright.

 Brightness winner: Projector